 Top 10 Hand-held Games You Need to Play

-Many moons ago I used to commute to work via buses and trains.
-Depending on my mood and exhaustion I may put on a pod-cast or play a game.
-The hand-held market has changed a lot since then.
+Many moons ago, I used to commute to work via buses and trains.
+Depending on my mood and exhaustion, I may put on a podcast or play a game.
+The handheld market has changed a lot since then.
 Especially with the release of the Nintendo Switch.
-The console that both the Wii U and PS Vita wanted to be.
+The console that both the Wii U and PS Vita wanted to be

 Unlike previous generations of Nintendo hand-held, there is very little competition.
 That will change soon depending on how well the Steam Deck sells.
 It can only be a good thing for existing owners of the Switch.
 More competition often results in cheaper games.
 But what of now?
 What is worth playing?
 Here are my top 10 games to play hand-held.